Learn How To Use A Drill And Unlock Its Versatility

 - Use self-tapping screws for metal fastening when you can to avoid having to drill pilot holes

 How to Use a Drill: Bonus Pro Tips

 Use Two Hands

 Hold the drill with your dominant hand and place the other one on top to steady the tool and give you more control.
 Be careful not to block the vents which help cool the motor while the tool works.

 Use the side handle (if available) when you’re using larger bits that are more likely to bind up.
 You have better leverage with it and can avoid painful injuries to your wrist and elbow if the bind binds.

 Instead of manually turning the chuck collar, many folks hold it and feather the trigger to close it down gently before hand tightening it to save some time and effort.
 Be careful not to run it too fast, though.
 Something has to give when the clutch bites down, and it’s usually one hand or the other!

 You’ve got the basics of how to use a drill and it’s time to make some holes!
 Here are some tips from our Pro Team to make it easier:

-Like the tool, we used for the photos?
-It’s the Makita 12V CXT Brushless Drill/Driver.
-Have any additional tips or tricks that we missed?
+Have any additional tips or tricks to share?
 If so, please feel free to leave a comment below, and as always, thanks for reading!